Lorti/manu.ninja/_posts/2016-02-09-notes-from-topconf-linz-2016.md

 Beware that we won’t stop at glancing at the code itself, investigating security best practices, and verifying compatibility and other common things that contribute to robust security (or lack thereof).
 We will cross the moral border and see if the AngularJS team could notice rogue bug tickets.
 A pivotal question that everyone is wondering about is: Have they successfully kept evil minds like yours truly speaker here from introducing new security bugs into the code base?

 This talk is a reckoning with a modern JavaScript framework that promises a lot and keeps even more, not necessarily for the best for developers and users.
 We will conclude in deriving a general lesson learnt and hopefully agree that progress doesn't invariably mean an enhancement.

-## Hacking robot dinosaurs -- Lucy Rogers

-"Come and hack our dinosaurs" – how could I resist a request like this?
-How I tamed dinosaurs and can train anyone to keep them under control.